-PLANNIN G 2.5-P1 Develop a Bay Area CI/KR protection plan modeled on the National Infrastructure Protection Plan that includes metrics and measure for the CI/KR program.
+PLANNIN G 2.5-P1 Develop a Bay Area CI/KR protection plan modeled on the National Infrastructure Protection Plan that includes metrics and measures for the CI/KR program.
 2.5-P2 Identify and catalogue by NIPP sector and sub-sector all high risk CI/KR present at the regional, sub-regional and jurisdictional level in a secure web-based system.
 2.5-P3 Ensure all high risk CI/KR at the regional, sub-regional and jurisdictional level undergoes a vulnerability assessment.
-2.5-P4 Within the fusion center, develop a plan to collect, analyze and map suspicious activity reports against CI/KR that may be indicators of to terrorist pre-attack surveillance.
-Develop a methodology to prioritize CI/KR at the regional, sub-regional and jurisdictional level. r Fully integrate mass transit and maritime ports across the Bay Area region into the security planning and communication and notification process at the fusion center and the UASI.
-C e Develop and implement a comprehensive Process Control/Supervisory Control and Data Acquisition (SCADA) cyber security awareness, education, and training program for the owners/operators of SCADA-controlled CI/KR within the Bay Area.
-C Work with the private sector and other owners and operators of high risk CIKR to encourage their developing continuity of operations plans (COOP). i Evaluate the methods of conducting a potential study of interdependencies of critical infrastructure and key resources in the Bay Area.
-ORGANIZAT FION p to C Fully integrate the intelligence and CI/KR protection functions through a process at the fusion center by collecting, analyzing and sharing threats to CI/KR, in order to review intelligence data and map threats against CI/KR, and major public events, determining the threatened infrastructure's vulnerability, and recommending a suite of protective measures and other resources to mitigate the risk posed by the threat.
-Develop and utilize sector coordinating council(s) for high risk infrastructure in the Bay Area.
-EQUIPMENT Γ p Acquire devices that utilize biometric characteristics (fingerprints, palm prints, retinal scanning, etc.) to authorize access to facilities and/or systems.
-Acquire Geospatial/Geographical Information Systems including application software as well as integrated hardware for implementation. a
+2.5-P4 Within the fusion center, develop a plan to collect, analyze and map suspicious activity reports against CI/KR that may be indicators of terrorist pre-attack surveillance.
+2.5-P5 Develop a methodology to prioritize CI/KR at the regional, sub-regional and jurisdictional level.
+2.5-P6 Fully integrate mass transit and maritime ports across the Bay Area region into the security planning and communication and notification process at the fusion center and the UASI.
+2.5-P7 Work with the private sector and other owners and operators of high risk

+CIKR to encourage their developing continuity of operations plans (COOP).
+2.5-P8 Evaluate the methods of conducting a potential study of interdependencies of critical infrastructure and key resources in the Bay Area.
+ORGANIZ ATION 2.5-O1 Fully integrate the intelligence and CI/KR protection functions through a process at the fusion center by collecting, analyzing and sharing threats to CI/KR, in order to review intelligence data and map threats against CI/KR, and major public events, determining the threatened infrastructure's vulnerability, and recommending a suite of protective measures and other resources to mitigate the risk posed by the threat.
+2.5-O2 Develop and utilize sector coordinating council(s) for high risk infrastructure in the Bay Area.
+EQUIPME NT 2.5-E1 Acquire devices that utilize biometric characteristics (fingerprints, palm prints, retinal scanning, etc.) to authorize access to facilities and/or systems.
+2.5-E2 Acquire Geospatial/Geographical Information Systems including application software as well as integrated hardware for implementation.
+2.5-E3 Physical security enhancement equipment for high risk CI/KR.
+2.5-E4 Cyber security equipment to protect cyber networks and systems.
 2.5-E5 CBRNE detection equipment in and around CI/KR across the Bay Area.
 TRAINING 2.5-T1 Develop and implement risk and vulnerability assessment training at the fusion center and jurisdictional level.
+2.5-T2 Develop and implement a comprehensive Process Control/Supervisory Control and Data Acquisition (SCADA) cyber security awareness, education, and training program for the owners/operators of SCADA-controlled CI/KR within the Bay Area.

-EXERCISE EXERCISES 2.5-Ex1 Develop and conduct exercise programs to test CI/KR protection plans to include CI/KR protection measures and technology across the Bay Area to test the effectiveness of protection.
+EXERCISI Exercises 2.5-Ex1 Develop and conduct exercise programs to test CI/KR protection plans to include CI/KR protection measures and technology across the Bay Area to test the effectiveness of protection.

-GOAL 3 Mission Area(s) National Priorities Target Capabilities State Strategy
+GOAL 3 Mission National Target State

+Area(s) Priorities Capabilities Strategy

-ENHANCE Common Strengthen Communications
+ENHANCE Common Strengthen Communications Goal 3: Strengthen

-COMMUNICATIONS Interoperable and
+COMMUNICATIONS Interoperable and Communications

-CAPABILITIES Operable
+CAPABILITIES Operable Capabilities

 Communications

-Implement the NIMS/NRF
+Implement the

+NIMS/NRF

 Enhance Regional

 Collaboration